royru/website/content/gstell/installation.md

 > After the extension is installed, please do not move or delete the *extension folder* on your local system.

-> ⚠️ The extension may show some error messages.
+> ⚠️ The extension may display error messages.
 It's save to ignore them.

 <br>